Hesperian Health Guides

 - get him to a hospital.

 - give 2 medicines: metronidazole AND ciprofloxacin OR ceftriaxone, OR ampicillin.
-Click here for doses.
+See information on doses.

 - do not give any food or drink except medicines and small sips of water.

 Watch for signs of shock such as weak, rapid pulse; pale, cold skin; or confusion or loss of consciousness.

 As with a miscarriage, signs of an ectopic pregnancy happen early in pregnancy — often before the woman even knows she is pregnant.
 There is pain in the lower belly and some bleeding after having no menstruation for one or more months.

 - Bleeding from the vagina is usually light – called spotting (bleeding from miscarriage is heavier).